zammad/zammad-admin-documentation/settings/security/ssl-certificates.rst

     :alt: Screenshot showing certificate adding dialog

 After selecting a file or pasting the content of the certificate, click on the "Add" button to finally upload it to Zammad.
+Then, the certificates are immediately effective, no restart or similar required.

 .. note::